Are you a farm or a restaurant?

 Do you sell wine and beer at the farm?

 Can I bring my own wine?

-Please note that our BYO policy has changed.
-Our corkage fee is now $25.
+Our corkage fee is $25.
 We have a wonderful, diverse wine list designed to complement the meal that will be sure to meet your needs, but understand that sometimes you might like to bring in a special bottle of wine.
 We also offer a limited selection of seasonal beers and cocktails.
-THERE IS TO BE NO OUTSIDE BEER OR SPIRITS BROUGHT TO THE FARM!
+We do not allow beer or spirits to be brought to the farm.